 5.20.8.
 Except for racing cars, be fitted with a windscreen.
-If plastic windscreen, side screens or rear windows are fitted the thickness must not be less than 4mm.
+If plastic windscreen, side screens or rear windows are fitted the thickness must not be less than nominal 4mm (minimum 3.8mm).
+Except for vehicle models originally in production prior to 1st January 1990, for new build vehicles from 2022 they must be Polycarbonate with a nominal thickness of 6mm (minimum 5.8mm) for the windscreen.